peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/README.md

 If power consumption is not a concern a node may be kept running continuously.
 If the AP is able to change the channel, communications will fail briefly before recovering.
-There is a high probability of duplicate publications from
-nodes: this seems to occur because ESPNow reports failure when the message has been successfully sent.
-The `False` value from `link.publish` causes the application to repeat the publication.
+If a node publishes regularly and checks for success there is a likelihood of duplicate publications.
+This occurs because, when using an incorrect channel, ESPNow reports failure when the message has been successfully sent.
+The fail status from `link.publish` causes the application to repeat the publication.

 Connectivity outages can occur, for example by a node moving out of range.
 These may be detected by checking the return value of `link.publish()` or by